Golden Week (Japan): History

 The National Holiday Laws, promulgated in July 1948, declared nine official holidays.
 Since many were concentrated in a week spanning the end of April to early May, many leisure-based industries experienced spikes in their revenues.
 The film industry was no exception.
 In 1951, the film Jiyū Gakkō recorded higher ticket sales during this holiday-filled week than any other time in the year (including New Year's and Obon).
 This prompted the managing director of Daiei Film Co., Ltd. to dub the week "Golden Week" based on the Japanese radio lingo "golden time", which denotes the period with the highest listener ratings.
 At the time, 29 April was a national holiday celebrating the birth of the Shōwa Emperor.
 Upon his death in 1989, the day was renamed to Greenery Day (みどりの日, Midori no Hi).
 In 2007, Greenery Day was moved to 4 May, and 29 April was renamed Shōwa Day to commemorate the late Emperor.
 The Emperor's Birthday (天長節, Tenchō Setsu) was celebrated from 1927 to 1948 and it is now called The Emperor's Birthday (天皇誕生日, Tennō Tanjōbi).
 Emperor Naruhito's birthday is on 23 February.

-The actual inventor of the slogan was either the company president Masaichi Nagata, or Hideo Matsuyama (jp), a Daiei Film executive and the later president of Dainichi Eihai who also coined the "Silver Week".
+The actual inventor of the slogan was either the company president Masaichi Nagata, or Hideo Matsuyama, a Daiei Film executive and the later president of Dainichi Eihai who also coined the "Silver Week".